ngthanhtrung23/PPCodeChallenge/Inversion/statement.md

 # Problem

-Given an array A with N elements (N <= 250,000).
-Let's denote the i-th element by A(i) 1 <= A(i) <= 50,000.
+Given an array A with N elements.
+Let's denote the i-th element by A(i).

 You are asked to process Q queries on the array.
-For the i-th query, you need to change the value of some element and count the number of inversion of the array.
+For the i-th query, you need to change the value of some element and count the number of inversion of the array (after the change).

 An inversion of the array is a pair of indices (i, j) that satisfies the following 2 conditions:
 - i < j